standage/genhub/docs/DEVELOP.md

 - Fork the main GenHub repository on GitHub
 - Clone (make a local copy of) your fork to your system: `git clone https://github.com/yourusername/genhub.git && cd genhub`
-- Set up a style check that will run before each attempt to store a new commit: `echo 'pep8 genhub/*.py scripts/*.py' > ~/.git/hooks/pre-commit`
+- Set up a style check that will run before each attempt to store a new commit: `make devhooks`
 - Add the GenHub root directory to your `PYTHONPATH` variable: `export PYTHONPATH=$(pwd)`
 - Add the GenHub `scripts` directory to your `PATH` variable: `export PATH=$(pwd)/scripts:$PATH`
 - Verify that GenomeTools and AEGeAn are installed correctly: `make check`